-Samples the network interface traffic for 5 seconds and displays the results. - Show Kernel Route Table (Option 6) Displays the current kernel route table. - Ping Remote Computer (Option 7) Pings a remote IP address and displays the results. - Show Remote NFS Exports (Option 8) -Queries a remote IP address for available NFS exports and displays the results. - Show Network Configuration (Option 9) -Displays hardware details and configuration settings of the current network interface.

-- Reset Configuration to Factory Defaults (Option D) - Resets configuration to defaults.
-This option has the same general effect as booting NASLite-2 for the first time where all unique configuration parameters are reset including License ID and Unlock Code.
+- Ping Remote Computer (Option 7) Pings a remote IP address and displays the results. - Show Remote NFS Exports (Option 8) -Queries a remote IP address for available NFS exports and displays the results. - Show Network Configuration (Option 9) Displays hardware details and configuration settings of the current network interface. - Reset Configuration to Factory Defaults (Option D) Resets configuration to defaults.
+This option has the same general effect as booting NASLite-M2 for the first time where all unique configuration parameters are reset including License ID and Unlock Code.
 Disk-specific options are saved on the associated storage disks and are therefore preserved. - Return To Main Options Menu (Option R) -Exits the Tools and Utilities Menu and returns to the Main Options Menu.